 Frances Fukuyama, 'Second Thoughts: the last man in a bottle' National Interest 1999, he revisits the theme 10 years later.
+May also be available online.

-F. Fukuyama, 'A self-defeating hegemony', Guardian, 25 October 2007, says that US policy has led to anti-americanism, a new faultline in world politics he did not predict in 'The End of History'.
+F. Fukuyama, 'A self-defeating hegemony', Guardian, 25 October 2007, online, says that US policy has led to anti-americanism, a new faultline in world politics he did not predict in 'The End of History'.